Workplace Violence Policy

 Supervisor: Any person within the employer’s organization who has the authority to direct and control the work performance of an employee, or who has the authority to take corrective action regarding the violation of a law, rule or regulation to which an employee submits written notice.

-College sponsored activity: Any activity that occurs on college owned or leased property, including vehicles; performed while an employee is on duty; or is sponsored by the college, or by a student sponsored organization.
+University sponsored activity: Any activity that occurs on university owned or leased property, including vehicles; performed while an employee is on duty; or is sponsored by the university, or by a student sponsored organization.
 This includes professional meetings attended by employees that the campus authorizes and/or use any campus resources.

 (i) An attempt or threat, whether verbal or physical, to inflict physical injury upon an employee.